aalaap/wraphper/README.md

 ## Compatibility

-wraphper has been checked with Python 2.7 and 3.6, but there's no reason why it shouldn't work with older 3.x versions.
+wraphper has been checked with Python 2.7 and 3.6, but there's no reason why it shouldn't work with older versions.

+## Changelog

+### 0.0.1.post2 - 2019-01-28

+- **BREAKING** Removed class to make it easier to import and use
+- Added tuple support
+- Added more tests
+- Added changelog

+### 0.0.1.post1 - 2019-01-26

+- Added tests

+### 0.0.1 - 2019-01-26

+- Initial release with count() function